fiskhest/unifi-port-forward/README.md

 ## Core Features
 - Real-time monitoring of kubernetes LoadBalancer services, automatically configuring corresponding port forward rules on a UniFi router.
+- Pre-created rules not maintained by this controller **stays untouched** (as long as there are no conflicts).
+Only manages services with valid annotations.
+- Support for multiple rules per service
+- Periodic reconciliation for state drift detection
+- Publishes kubernetes events for improved observability
+- Can create port forwards using CRDs for services that are managed outside of kubernetes
 - Configurable with environment variables
-- Pre-created rules not maintained by this controller **stays untouched** (as long as there are no conflicts)
-- Services without annotation are **completely skipped**
-- Support for multiple rules per service
-- Publishes events on changes to each service object
-- Periodic reconciliation for drift detection of remote rules
-- Event data included in Kubernetes events for debugging and observability
 - Detailed error handling and logging on the controller pod
 - Graceful service deletion with finalizer-based cleanup

 ## Supported Routers